IHMAfrica/zm-scpro-disa-results-pipeline/README.md

 # SCPro DISA Results Pipeline

 An Apache Flink streaming job that consumes lab result messages from Kafka and writes parsed results to PostgreSQL.
 The job is packaged as a fat jar and designed to run on a Flink session cluster managed by the Flink Kubernetes Operator.
-CI builds and publishes a container to GHCR, and a Rancher Fleet-compatible FlinkSessionJob manifest is included.
+CI builds the fat jar and publishes it as a standalone OCI artifact to GHCR.
+The FlinkSessionJob uses an initContainer that pulls the jar image from GHCR and copies the jar into Flink's usrlib directory at runtime.

 ## Features
 - Kafka -> Flink -> PostgreSQL streaming pipeline
 - Externalized configuration via environment variables and/or command-line arguments
-- Containerized with Docker; deployable via Flink Kubernetes Operator (FlinkSessionJob)
+- Deployable via Flink Kubernetes Operator (FlinkSessionJob)
-- GitHub Actions pipeline builds and pushes image to GHCR
+- GitHub Actions pipeline builds the JAR and publishes it as a GHCR OCI artifact; the runtime uses the official Flink image

 ## Build
 Requirements: